morizotter/xcmultilingual/README.md

 - `--verbose`: Output execution logs
 - `--help` or `-h`: Show commands

+If you want to use `LOC` for top level struct name. `xcmultilingual update ./DemoApp/Multilingual.swift -n LOC` and then you can write like `LOC.Animal.DOG.string()`

 ## Swift functions

 `Multilingual` is swift struct.
 Localization files tables are represented as enum in this struct.